jbequ5/Hydrogen/ReadMe.md

 ## The Tribal Knowledge Trap

 The field knows this.
-Every paper proposes a new physics-informed loss, a new architecture tweak, a new training trick.

-But discoveries stay tribal.
+Every paper proposes a new physics-informed loss, a new architecture tweak, a new training trick, but discoveries stay tribal.

 The PhD who discovers that *curriculum learning + ghost-cell boundaries + physics loss weight 1.8* works for transonic flow publishes a paper.
 Two years later, a team at another institution rediscovers it.
 Another PhD finds that Fourier modes scale with dimension as N^(d/2).
 Another learns that curriculum learning only helps when start resolution ≤ 0.5× end resolution.